richpeck/exception_handler/README.md

   <img src="./readme/HTTP.png" width="55%" />
 </p>

-This means that all you're *really* doing is taking "Ruby" errors and giving them an appropriate [HTTP status code](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) & [message body](https://en.wikipedia.org/wiki/HTTP_message_body) (HTML).
+This means that all Rails is *really* doing is taking "Ruby" errors and giving them an appropriate [HTTP status code](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) & [message body](https://en.wikipedia.org/wiki/HTTP_message_body) (HTML).
 Rails handles the process for you - the *only* thing we need to worry about is how the HTML is generated.

-What confuses most is the way in which Rails does this.
+What confuses most is the way in which it does this.

 The process is handled by [`ActionDispatch::ShowExceptions`](https://github.com/rails/rails/blob/master/actionpack/lib/action_dispatch/middleware/show_exceptions.rb#L44) - middleware which builds a new response out of the erroneous one passed to it by Rails.
 Through this process, it calls whichever class is present in [`exceptions_app`](http://guides.rubyonrails.org/configuring.html#rails-general-configuration)...